 Published in the March 2017 issue of the New Internationalist.

-In an eloquent farewell speech given 10 days before he left office, US President Barack Obama challenged supporters: ‘If something needs fixing, lace up your shoes and do some organizing.’
+In an eloquent farewell speech given ten days before he left office, U.S. President Barack Obama challenged supporters, “If something needs fixing, lace up your shoes and do some organizing.”

 Unfortunately, by this measure, his presidency falls short.

-The fortunes of the labour movement provide a critical bellwether.
-Under Obama, the percentage of the workforce in unions continued a decades-long decline, falling from 12.4 per cent to 11.1 per cent.
-This is distressing because organized labour remains the most important institutionalized power bloc on the American left.
+The fortunes of the labor movement provide a critical bellwether.
+Under Obama, the percentage of the workforce in unions continued a decades-long decline, falling from 12.4 percent to 11.1 percent.
+This is distressing because organized labor remains the most important institutionalized power bloc on the American left.

-During Obama’s tenure, four new states—including former union strongholds—passed these laws, and others limited the ability of public-sector workers to organize.
-The impact quickly became evident.
+During Obama’s tenure, four new states—including former union strongholds—passed these laws, and others limited the ability of public sector workers to organize.
+The impact became quickly evident.
 In Nevada, a state where unions, led by hotel and restaurant workers, have been strong, Hillary Clinton carried a hotly contested election.
-In contrast, in Michigan and Wisconsin, places where rightwing legislation has hit labour hard, Trump defied polls and won.
+In contrast, in Michigan and Wisconsin, places where right-wing legislation has hit labor hard, Trump defied polls and won.

-While their conservative adversaries understand the nature of power, technocratic liberals treat movement groups as just another ‘special interest’ rather than a central pillar upholding their ability to govern.
+While their conservative adversaries understand the nature of power, technocratic liberals treat movement groups as just another “special interest” rather than a central pillar upholding their ability to govern.
 When Democrats gain majorities, measures to bolster organizing rights are never priorities.
-And so the party consistently fails to reverse the damage done—let alone to spur labour’s revitalization.
+And so the party consistently fails to reverse the damage done—let alone to spur labor’s revitalization.